w314/notes/javaNotes/javaQA.md

 `Normalization` is the process of organizing the data and the attributes of a database. it is performed to reduce the data redundancy.

+1. `1NF` First Normal Form

+- Each table cell should contain a single value.
+- Each record needs to be unique.

+2. `2NF` Second Normal Form

+- Be in 1NF
+- Single Column Primary Key that does not functionally dependant on any subset of candidate key relation

 ### 87 What is multiplicity?

 `Multiplicity` defines the relationship between two tables